Suryanarayana Swamy Temple, Gollala Mamidada

-Suryanarayana Temple is a Sun temple situated in Gollala Mamidada village of Pedapudi Mandal, Kakinada district of Andhra Pradesh, India.
-The temple was founded in 1920 by Sri Kovvuri Basivi Reddy, the zamindar of Gollala Mamidada, near the Antharvahini river amongst 16 acres of grass fields and coconut palms.
+Sri Suryanarayana Swami Temple is a Sun temple situated in Gollala Mamidada village in Kakinada district of Andhra Pradesh, India.
+Gollalamamidada Sun temple and other Temples are built by Peddapuram Kings of Vatsavayi Dynasty. river amongst 16 acres of grass fields and coconut palms.
 The temple is 20 km from Kakinada and 58 km away from Rajahmundry.
 Some of the rites and festivals performed include Archanas, Abhishekams, Ratha Saptami, and Ekadasi.